nlekkerman/HotelMateFrontend/hotelmate-frontend/src/staff_chat/docs/STAFF_CHAT_FRONTEND_COMPLETE_GUIDE.md

+# ⚠️ DEPRECATED: Staff Chat - Legacy Integration Guide

+**⚠️ THIS DOCUMENT IS DEPRECATED ⚠️**

+This guide contains legacy Pusher patterns that have been replaced by the unified realtime architecture.

+**Use instead:**
+- `src/realtime/channelRegistry.js` for subscriptions
+- `src/realtime/eventBus.js` for event handling
+- `src/realtime/stores/chatStore.jsx` for state management

+---

-# Staff Chat - Complete Frontend Integration Guide
+# Staff Chat - Complete Frontend Integration Guide (LEGACY)

 ## 📋 Table of Contents
 1. [Setup & Authentication](#setup--authentication)